Learning Sets with Separating Kernels: Introduction

 To fix some ideas, the space $X$ can be thought of as a high-dimensional Euclidean space and the distribution $\rho$ as being concentrated on a region $X_\rho$, which is a smaller {-- and potentially lower dimensional -- subset of $X$ (e.g.~a linear} subspace or a manifold).
 In this example, the goal is to build from data an estimator $X_n$ which is, with high probability, close to $X_\rho$ with respect to a suitable metric.

 {We first note that a precise definition of $X_\rho$ requires some care.
-If $\rho$ is assumed to have a density with respect to some fixed reference measure (for example, the Lebesgue measure in the Euclidean space){, then} the region $X_\rho$ can be easily defined to be the set of points where the density function is non-zero (or its closure). {Nevertheless, this assumption} would prevent considering the situation where the data are concentrated on a ``small'', possibly lower dimensional, subset of $X$. {Note that, if} the set $X$ {were} endowed with a topological structure and $\rho$ {were} defined on the corresponding Borel $\sigma$-algebra, it {would be} natural to define $X_\rho$ as the support of the measure $\rho$, i.e.~the smallest {\em closed} subset of $X$ having measure one.
+If $\rho$ is assumed to have a {continuous} density with respect to some fixed reference measure (for example, the Lebesgue measure in the Euclidean space){, then} the region $X_\rho$ can be easily defined to be the closure of the set of points where the density function is non-zero. {Nevertheless, this assumption} would prevent considering the situation where the data are concentrated on a ``small'', possibly lower dimensional, subset of $X$. {Note that, if} the set $X$ {were} endowed with a topological structure and $\rho$ {were} defined on the corresponding Borel $\sigma$-algebra, it {would be} natural to define $X_\rho$ as the support of the measure $\rho$, i.e.~the smallest {\em closed} subset of $X$ having measure one.
 However, since the set $X$ is only assumed to be a measurable space, no a priori given topology is available. {Here we also remark} that the definition of $X_\rho$ is not the only point where some further structure on $X$ would be useful.
 Indeed, when defining a learning error, a notion of distance between the set $X_\rho$ and its estimator $X_n$ is also needed and hence some metric structure on $X$ is required.}

-{{Now, the idea is to use} the properties of the reproducing kernel $K$ to induce a metric structure {-- and consequently a topology --} on $X$.
+{{The idea is to use} the properties of the reproducing kernel $K$ to induce a metric structure {-- and consequently a topology --} on $X$.
 Indeed, under some mild technical assumptions on $K$, the function

-defines a metric on $X$, thus making $X$ a topological space. {Then, it is natural} to define $X_\rho$ to be the support of $\rho$ with respect to such metric topology. {Note that} the metric $\dk$ also provides us with {a notion} of distance between closed sets, namely the corresponding Hausdorff distance $d_H$.}
+defines a metric on $X$, thus making $X$ a topological space. {Then, it is natural} to define $X_\rho$ to be the support of $\rho$ with respect to such metric topology. {Moreover, the Hausdorff distance $d_H$ induced by the metric $\dk$ provides {a notion} of distance between closed sets.}